wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/3-exercise-access-user-profile-photo.md

     </div>
     <img id="userPhoto" class="user" alt="User photo" style="display: none;" />
     ```
-1. In the same **index.html** file, locate the `<head>` tag and add the following code to style the image element you added in the previous step.
+1. In the same *index.html* file, find the `<head>` tag.
+Add the following code to style the image element that you added in the previous step:

     ```html
     <style>